Last year’s most popular Google search was the question: “What is Love?” And the Guardian newspaper asked five “experts” to answer it.

 “Love is chemistry” (Answers Jim Al-Khalili, theoretical physicist and writer).

-While lust is a casual sexual desire, in creation of which the release of hormones such as testosterone and estrogens is involved, in real love or real bonding and true commitment brain releases a huge combination of hormones such as pheromones, dopamine, norepinephrine, serotonin, oxytocin and vasopressin (ADH).
+While lust is a casual sexual desire, which leads to the release of hormones such as testosterone and estrogens, in real love or real bonding and true commitment, the brain releases a huge combination of hormones such as pheromones, dopamine, norepinephrine, serotonin, oxytocin, and vasopressin (ADH).

-However, from the standpoint of evolution, love can be seen as a survival mechanism that we have developed in order for us to really need long-term relationships, which mean mutual support, caring parents to children and a sense of safety and security.
+However, from the standpoint of evolution, love can be seen as a survival mechanism that we have developed in order for us to really need long-term relationships, which mean mutual support, caring parents to children, and a sense of safety and security.

 “Love has many facets” (Answers Philippa Perry, psychotherapist and author of «Couch Fiction»)

 They had many variations, including the following: Friendship, which they perceived as a deep, but without a sexual dimension, intimacy among close friends or members of a family or as a deep bond that is forged between soldiers who fought alongside each other in battle.

 Unless he develops into friendship, eros degenerates and shuts himself down.
 Love is all the above.
 But it is illogical and not realistic to have the expectation to experience all six of its versions with only one person.
 So, that is why family and society are such important things.

 “Love is a passionate commitment” (Answers Julian Baggini, philosopher and writer)

 At best, however, all versions are of a noble and passionate commitment, which grows and evolves, despite the fact that it often appears in our lives uninvited.
 That is why this is more than just a strong feeling.
-Passion without commitment is just an excitement.
-Commitment without passion is only obsession.
-Even the greatest love, without nurturing and taking care of it, withers and dies.
+Passion without commitment is just excitement.
+Commitment without passion is only an obsession.

 “Love is an incentive for all the great stories” (Answers Jojo Moyes, twice Nobel Prize for the Romantic Novel of the Year)